The Samsung X5 is the latest generation portable hard drive. It features super-fast Thunderbolt 3 and a high-capacity NVMe solid-state drive.

 When it comes to speed the X5 is fast, this means that your workflow will increase hugely as there is less time needed for your computer to read and write to the disk.

 Because of this when it comes to rendering video there is less time to wait and because there is less time to wait there is less time to go and grab a coffee, pop out to the shops, or go do something else.
 All because your machine and the drive has already finished doing what it should be doing.

 If you’re looking to increase the amount of work you do and want to reduce the amount of time that you’re doing it, then definitely go pick up a Samsung X5.

-If you’re on the payroll and your editing and rendering out video then I highly recommend you find yourself a nice old high-capacity optical drive instead and claim back a more sedate way of life.
+If you’re on the payroll and you’re editing and rendering out video then I highly recommend you find yourself a nice old high-capacity optical drive instead and claim back a more sedate way of life.